 2020.
 Photo Essay “Photography, Space Artefacts and the Ethnographic Self”. © Julie Patarin-Jossec

-Photography Essay: “Undressing the Icon“
+Portrait series: “Undressing the Icon“

 Detailed project available upon request.
-Series of astronauts and cosmonauts portraits, started in 2020.
+Series of astronauts and cosmonauts portraits, started in January 2020.

-Documentary film: “Ad Astra” (feature-length film)
+Documentary film: “Ad Astra”

-Documentary film: “Looking for the Afronauts” (short-film)
+Documentary film: “Looking for the Afronauts”

+This short-film investigates relationships between affect, aesthetics and memory.
 Future decades will feature the launch of settlements on the Moon, and maybe even on Mars.
 Developed within space powers engaged in human space exploration since a long time (Russia, the United-States, Canada, Japan, China, and the member-states of the European Space Agency), such programs appear to reproduce rhetorics and social logics inherited from colonial exploration.
 Thus, how could the sociopolitical path of African countries (such as South Africa and Zambia) highlight the relationship between space policy, cosmologies, and reconstruction of national identities?
 Based on interviews with artists, social scientists, and staff from the South Africa national space agency, this documentary emphasizes how the willingness of human space programs can actively contribute to a reappropriation of international space norms and support processes of identity politics.